Akayosan/Magic-Scuttle/replit.md

-# Scuttle - Privacy-Preserving DeFi Platform
+# Magic Scuttle - The First NFT and DeFi Marketplace with Fully Homomorphic Encryption

 ## Overview
-Scuttle is a full-stack decentralized application built to leverage Zama's fhEVM for privacy-preserving operations on the Sepolia testnet.
-Its primary purpose is to enable confidential DeFi activities, including the creation of ERC20 tokens with encrypted supply, privacy-preserving presales, and a feature-rich NFT marketplace supporting encrypted rarity and attributes.
+Magic Scuttle is a full-stack decentralized application built to leverage Zama's fhEVM for privacy-preserving operations on the Sepolia testnet.
+Its primary purpose is to enable confidential DeFi activities, including NFT marketplace with listing/trading functionality, user profiles showing owned NFTs, collection creation, and NFT minting.
 The project aims to provide a secure and private environment for digital asset management, inspired by leading platforms like Magic Eden and OpenSea.

 ## User Preferences
 - **Coding Style:** TypeScript-first, functional where possible, comprehensive error handling